Sarah Edmondson

-Sarah Edmondson is a Canadian actress and podcaster.
+Sarah Edmondson is a Canadian actress, podcaster, and cult awareness activist.
 She is known for supporting roles on Hallmark Channel, and as a voice actress, most notably in Geronimo Stilton as Thea Stilton and as Lina in the Bratz films.

 Edmondson is a former member of NXIVM, a now-defunct sex cult and pyramid scheme founded by Keith Raniere.
 In 2017, she left the group and confirmed longstanding criticism that NXIVM operated as a cult.
 The resulting New York Times exposé of NXIVM's abusive practices precipitated the downfall of the organization and its leaders.

 Career

 Edmondson studied in the theatre program at Lord Byng Secondary School, Vancouver, British Columbia.
 She then graduated from Concordia University, Montreal, with a BFA in Theatre Performance.
 She has performed in a variety of YTV programs including Are You Afraid of the Dark, Student Bodies, Big Wolf on Campus and in series such as Stargate SG-1, Andromeda, Godiva's, Edgemont and Continuum.
 In 2007, Edmondson was nominated for the Leo Awards in the category of "Best Lead Performance by a Female in a Short Drama" for her role in the Sparklelite Motel.

 Edmondson is also a playwright.
-She performed her first play, a solo show, entitled Dead Bird, at the 2005 Chutzpah Festival.
+She performed her first play, a solo show, titled Dead Bird, at the 2005 Chutzpah Festival.

 Edmondson starred in Lifetime Television's Killer Hair and Hostile Makeover, and A Gun to the Head in 2009, followed by J.J.
 Abrams's series Fringe in 2010.

-Most recently, Edmondson has been seen in a series of TV series and films for Hallmark Channel, including When Calls the Heart (2014–present), Love at First Bark starring Jana Kramer, Wedding' March 2: Resorting to Love, and At Home in Mitford, based on the novel of the same name starring Andie MacDowell and Cameron Mathison.
+Most recently, Edmondson has been seen in a series of TV series and films for Hallmark Channel, including When Calls the Heart (2014–present), Love at First Bark starring Jana Kramer, Wedding' March 2: Resorting to Love, and At Home in Mitford, based on the novel of the same name, starring Andie MacDowell and Cameron Mathison.